-NOTES TO THE UNAUDITED PRO FORMA CONDENSED COMBINED FINANCIAL STATEMENTS - (Continued) (Amounts in millions, except per share amounts)
+NOTES TO THE UNAUDITED PRO FORMA CONDENSED COMBINED FINANCIAL STATEMENTS - (Continued)

 HHI to ensure conformity of such accounting policies to those of HGI and, as a result of that review, HGI may identify differences between the accounting policies of the two companies, that when conformed, could have a material impact on the combined financial statements.
 At this time, HGI is not aware of any difference that would have a material impact on the unaudited pro forma condensed combined financial statements.